Inpatient Rehab in Wilmington, North Carolina

-Inpatient rehab in North Carolina addresses the clients who need immediate, intensive care under expert guidance.
-Choose our multidisciplinary in-facility addiction and mental health recovery programs because
+Inpatient rehab in Wilmington, NC is for clients who need immediate, intensive care under expert guidance.
+Choose our multidisciplinary in-facility addiction and mental health recovery programs for patients in Wilmington, across North Carolina, and from out of state because we offer:

-Do you live in Wilmington, NC, and want a full-time in-facility treatment option for mental health or addiction?
-EHG of NC is a behavioral health clinic that offers residential inpatient treatment programs.
+Do you live in Wilmington, NC, another part of North Carolina, or outside the state and want a full-time in-facility treatment option for mental health or addiction?
+EHG of NC is a behavioral health clinic that offers same-day rehab admission for residential inpatient treatment programs.
 Call us at 910-335-9102 or fill out this form.

 What is an Inpatient Rehabilitation Center in North Carolina?

-An inpatient rehabilitation facility (IRF) is a clinical setting that provides intensive care to patients struggling with substance use and psychiatric health.
-The inpatient NC rehab program offers:
+An inpatient rehabilitation facility is a clinical setting that provides intensive care to patients struggling with substance use and psychiatric health.
+The inpatient NC rehab program at EHG of NC offers:

 Who Needs an Inpatient Rehab in Wilmington, NC?